okkur/syna/exampleSite/content/docs/supported-colors/content.md

 | light     | #f8f9fa |
 | dark      | #343a40 |

-Classes can be applied to style text, buttons and fragment backgrounds and links.
+Classes are mainly used for backgrounds and button colors.
+Links, inline code and other elements will also be changed.
-These colors can also be overwritten for more details see our [style documentation](#styles).
+These colors can also be overwritten for more details see our [style documentation](/docs/development/#styles).